PurduePAML/TrojanNN/README.md

 ### Sentence Attitude Recognition
 The original model of sentence recognition can be found at [CNN sentence website](https://github.com/yoonkim/CNN_sentence).
-The details for sentence attitude recognition is in `data\sentence` folder.
+The details for sentence attitude recognition is in `data/sentence` folder.
 The file `trojan_trigger.pkl` is the trojan trigger and to show tis contents, `python read_pkl.py trojan_trigger.pkl`.
 The file `trojaned_data.pkl` contains trojaned data for original model.
 The file `trojaned_ext_data.pkl`